-Learn more about having a breast lift with implants, where the combined procedures are completed during the same surgical visit.
-You may also want to watch the breast lift video where I discuss how the crescent mastopexy gives me the flexibility to get the breast implant and the nipple nipple areolar complex placed exactly where I want.
-And, finally, to determine if you may be a candidate for a breast lift without augmentation, see After pregnancy: Breast Lift or Breast Aug?.
+Learn more about having a Breast lift with implants, where the combined procedures are completed during the same surgical visit.
+You may also want to watch the Breast lift video where I discuss how the crescent mastopexy gives me the flexibility to get the breast implant and the nipple nipple areolar complex placed exactly where I want.
+And, finally, to determine if you may be a candidate for a breast lift without augmentation, see After pregnancy: Breast lift or Breast augmentation?.

 If you’re planning a breast augmentation procedure, consider these 7 points with great care and forethought.
 Every single one of my breast augmentation patients have access to various implant samples during their initial consultation and discuss these things with me to make informed decisions prior to surgery.

 Implant size and profile, incision placement, and implant types are not things you want to try to guess!
 It’s important that you discuss them with your board certified plastic surgeon during your initial consult in order to ensure you get precisely the look your looking for.